wamuumu/hlf-events/NEW.md

 ```

 > [!IMPORTANT]
-> In order to reach consensus, all the organizations must approve the chaincode definition.
+> For this project, in order to reach consensus, all the organizations must approve the chaincode definition.

 #### Chaincode Commitment

-After all organizations have approved the chaincode, it can be committed to the channel.
-This makes the chaincode available for use in transactions.
+After all organizations have approved the chaincode, it can be **committed** to the channel.
+This makes the chaincode active and ready to execute invoke and query transactions.

 ```bash
 # 4️⃣ Commit chaincode to channel (only once)